gryphonshafer/Quizzing-Rule-Book/content/quiz_process.md

         "3-Team 20-Question", "2-Team 15-Question Tie-Breaker",
         "2-Team 20-Question", "2-Team Overtime", and "3-Team Overtime".

+## Quizzes
+There will be no duplicate questions in a single quiz.

 ### 3-Team Quiz
 - There will be 20 numbered questions in a quiz.
 - In the event the quiz ends in a tie, additional units of three overtime questions each will be used until the tie is broken.
 Two-team rules will apply in overtime if only two teams are involved.
 During overtime, all the numbered questions will be of a different question type.